Cheapest energy suppliers in the UK right now (March 2026)

 Martin Lewis uses specific criteria when he recommends energy providers.
 Here’s what he looks at:

-- Price: Is the tariff cheaper than the standard price cap, and does it actually save you money?
+- Price: Is the fixed tariff cheaper than the projected April price cap?

-- Fixed vs Variable: Does the provider offer fixed prices to protect you from big hikes?
+- Fixed vs Variable: Does the provider offer fixed prices that beat the market trend?

 - Financial Stability: Is the company solid enough to stick around?